ACC-T Training Details

 Evaluation Questions:

-• I can Name and explain at least two ways that client and therapist positionality may impact the therapeutic alliance.
+• I can name and explain at least two ways that triggering experiences can impact a school-age child who has experienced trauma.

-• I can Identify and apply at least one trauma-informed practice element in work with young children and caregivers.
+• I can articulate at least one way that each of the practice elements—relaxation, affect regulation, non-verbal interventions, and homework—can be applied to work with young children and caregivers.

 Refer to the scale below to select your responses for the evaluation questions.